-Reporting academic misconduct goes on a student's discipline record, along with a reference to whether they were found responsible or not responsible.
+Reporting academic misconduct goes on a student's discipline record (not the transcript), along with a reference to whether they were found responsible or not responsible.
 Additional educational sanctions are assigned by the Office of Student Standards and Accountability, such as taking a plagiarism tutorial and writing a paper on their behavior, depending on the circumstances.
 If a student has a second academic integrity offense, for which he or she is found responsible, the case may be referred to the Conduct Board for consideration of suspension or expulsion.

 Please remember - in your letter notifying the student of the violation, you need to put that the student has 21 days to appeal.
 Below is an example statement taken from our template for faculty to use.
 There is also a complete sample letter in the brochure that you can download in the right-hand sidebar.